uc-cdis/gen3.org/content/resources/user/gen3-client.md

 ## 5) Download a Single Data File Using a GUID
 * * *
 Once a data file is registered and uploaded to object storage, its GUID can be used to download the file with the `gen3-client download` command.
 The downloaded filename can be customized by supplying an optional `--file` argument.
-If the `--file` option was left in blank, the original filename will be used as default filename.
+If the `--file` option was left blank, the original filename will be used as default filename.

 Example Usage:
 ```